 Rotary Community Corps

-A Rotary Community Corps is a group of non-Rotarians who share our commitment to changing the world through service projects.
+A Rotary Community Corps (RCC) is a group of non-Rotarians who share our commitment to changing the world through service projects.

 The RCC of Handa Education Circle works with local schools to hold disaster-preparedness classes for young people.
 Activities include first aid, building portable toilets, and emergency food preparation.

 The RCC of Cura Village near Nairobi established a home for children whose parents have died of AIDS.
 Many of the children are HIV-positive themselves.

 The RCC of Parker, Colorado, provides a powerful growth and enrichment experience for the teens and adults with special needs who belong to it.